 Are you having trouble putting food on your table?
 Supplemental Nutrition Assistance Program (SNAP) benefit (known as “food stamps”) can help you buy the nutritious food that you need to keep your family healthy.

-As part of your food stamp application process you can also apply for free or reduced-price school lunch and breakfast for your child.
-However, thanks to the new federal Community Eligibility Provision, many local public schools now provide those meals for free to all of their students – no application is required.
+- As part of your food stamp application process, you can also apply for free or reduced-price school lunch and breakfast for your child.
+However, thanks to the federal Community Eligibility Provision, many local public schools now provide those meals for free to all of their students – no application is required.
+If you’re wondering whether you’re child’s school has Community Eligibility for free school meals, ask them.